fadleensidek/SVA_CSF1C02/README.md

 # SVA_CSF1C02
 Scripts for Juice Shop case study

-captchaVuln2.py is a script that allows the captcha to be bypassed when submitting Feedbacks on the website. captchaVuln2.py makes use of python, selenium and the geckodriver to automate clicks and textinput entry.
+1.captchaVuln2.py is a script that allows the captcha to be bypassed when submitting Feedbacks on the website. captchaVuln2.py makes use of python, selenium and the geckodriver to automate clicks and textinput entry.
 There are many ways and this is just one way.

+2.feedbackVuln.py takes advantage of the API provided to directly post a Customer Feedback without the need to go through any web UI.
+A vulnerability that could be exploited to perform some sort of DoS to the system.